 Think critically about how you want to present your nonprofit in its messaging.
 This will set the tone with your audience and establish your brand image.
 Some key communication elements you’ll want to define in your nonprofit marketing plan include:

-- Language and tone — Make sure your language and tone will your mission and audience.
+- Language and tone — Make sure your language and tone match your mission and audience.
 For instance, if your organization is focused on education and helping children, you might take on a more friendly and casual tone.
-Consider including some common phrasing or word choices in your plan to make it even easier for your marketing team.
+Consider including some examples of phrasing or word choices in your plan to make it even easier for your marketing team.

 - Calls to action — With your nonprofit’s goals in mind, what are the types of actions you want your target audience to complete?
 This can range from giving a gift, signing up for newsletters, or taking another action to show support.